-Professional and Business Services: “What’s in that Industry?”March 7, 2018 When economists report on employment figures we refer to industries that are growing or declining.
-But, the general public may not always know what these industry titles describe.
-At presentations, doing media interviews, or just talking to noneconomists, I’m often asked “what’s in that industry?”
+Professional and Business Services: “What’s in that Industry?”August 27, 2019 When economists report on employment figures, we refer to industries that are growing or declining.
+However, the general public may not always know what these industry titles describe.
+At presentations, doing media interviews, or just talking to non-economists, I’m often asked, “What’s in that industry?”
 Professional and business services is one of those industries I’m often asked to describe.

 Professional and business services has been highlighted in recent years because it has added a lot of jobs.
 It is a large and varied industry super sector that includes everything from law offices, engineering services, and computer systems design to company headquarters to temporary help firms, call centers, and janitor services.
 It is separated into three sectors: professional and technical services, management of companies, and administrative and waste management.
 A more comprehensive look at the industries in professional and business services can be found at our QualityInfo.org website.
 This article will be a general overview of the sector with more detailed analysis of its industries to come in the future.

-The super sector employed 237,942 in 2016, roughly 13 percent of total employment in the state.
-The first table shows that the largest sector is administrative and waste services, which included 7,024 firms with 100,875 workers.
-The largest industries in administrative and waste services are temporary help services with 34,493 workers, telephone call centers with 11,442 workers, and janitorial services with 10,226.
-Wages are relatively low in this subsector, at an average of $34,632.
+The super sector employed 248,626 in 2018, roughly 13 percent of total employment in the state.
+The largest sector is administrative and waste services, which included 7,462 firms with 102,979 workers.
+The largest industries in administrative and waste services are temporary help services with 37,121 workers, landscape services with 10,626, janitorial services with 10,519, and telephone call centers with 10,148 workers.
+Wages are relatively low in this subsector, at an annual average of $37,410.

-Finally, the management of companies and enterprises had 1,258 firms and 45,306 workers.
+Finally, the management of companies and enterprises industry included 1,338 firms and 48,539 workers.
 This subsector is largely made up of bank holding companies and company headquarters.
-Wages are highest of the three subsectors, averaging $114,681.
+Wages are highest of the three subsectors, averaging $118,622 annually.

-The professional and business services industry in Oregon has grown almost continuously since the early 1990s, declining for only short periods of time during recessions.
+The professional and business services industry in Oregon has grown almost continuously since the early 1990s, declining for only short periods during recessions.

 The relatively mild economic downturn that lasted from 2000 to 2003 was particularly hard on the professional and business services sector.
 While the overall economy declined by only 2.7 percent, professional and business services dropped 6.4 percent.
-This period included the recession known as the dotcom bust which was a correction in the high-tech industry.
+This period included the recession known as the dotcom bust, which was a correction in the high-tech industry.
 The computer systems design industry lost roughly 3,500 jobs or 30.2 percent of its employment.
-In addition, employment services lost 10,100 jobs, or 22.6 percent.
+In addition, employment services lost 10,200 jobs, or 22.8 percent.
 Telephone call centers actually grew during this period, adding roughly 2,700 jobs.

 After a short recovery period between 2004 and 2007, the economy fell into the Great Recession.
-This time, the professional and business services sector suffered less than the overall economy, losing 13,400 jobs, or 6.6 percent compared with 7.5 percent for all industries.
-The professional and technical subsector actually grew slightly during the recession due to computer systems and design, which gained 500 jobs over the period.
+This time, the professional and business services sector dropped more than the overall economy, losing 16,000 jobs or 8.2 percent compared with 7.5 percent for all industries, although the industry started to recover earlier.
+The professional and technical subsector dipped slightly during the recession due to computer systems and design, which gained 600 jobs over the period.
 Management of companies also added about 1,700 jobs.
-The largest loss came from the volatile temporary help industry, which lost 14,300 jobs or 37.3 percent between 2006 and 2009.
+The largest loss came from the volatile temporary help industry, which lost 14,800 jobs or 35.1 percent between 2006 and 2009.

-Since the Great Recession, the professional and business service sector in Oregon has outgrown the overall economy, adding more than 52,000 jobs between 2011 and 2017 for a 28.1 percent growth rate.
-This compares with a growth rate of 14.5 percent for total employment.
-The professional and technical subsector has been the best performing of the three subsectors, especially the computer systems design industry, which added 6,000 jobs (+61%) and management consulting services which added 4,100 jobs (+96%).
+Since the Great Recession, the professional and business service sector in Oregon has outpaced growth in the overall economy, adding more than 53,700 jobs between 2011 and 2018 for a 27.4 percent growth rate.
+This compares with a growth rate of 18.0 percent for total employment.
+The professional and technical subsector has been the best performing of the three subsectors, especially the computer systems design industry, which added 5,500 jobs (+50%) and management consulting services which added 4,100 jobs (+86%).